 Book Club Kits

 Attention book club members!
 We have kits for you to check out for your book clubs.
-As you are thinking about next year’s titles, you may want to consider our collection.
+As you are thinking about this year’s titles, you may want to consider our collection.
+Kits check out for 6 weeks and can be renewed if no one else is waiting.
+Each kit contains multiple copies of the book, an author bio, and discussion questions.
 Choose from the following titles:

 – The Girls of Atomic City, by Denise Kiernan

 – Code Girls: the Untold Story of the American Women Code Breakers of World War II, by Liza Mundy